AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 - Convert into a policy
 - Not convert into a policy

-Conversion status must not be stored directly.
+Conversion status is not stored directly.

-It must be calculated by matching `quotes.csv` with `policies.csv` through `quote_id`.
+It must be calculated by matching quotes with policies through `quote_id`.

-Every policy purchase must originate from a quote.
+Quote dates must fall within the dataset observation window.

 ---